OlavHN/tfweb/README.md

 ## Batching

-By default tf-infer doesn't do any batching, but if a method (signature definition) has a variable outer dimension for all inputs and outputs (i.e. shape is [-1, ..]) then the method is assumed to be batchable and tf-infer will optimistically queue up requests for batching while the tensorflow session is busy doing other stuff (like running the previous batch).
+By default tfweb doesn't do any batching, but if a method (signature definition) has a variable outer dimension for all inputs and outputs (i.e. shape is [-1, ..]) then the method is assumed to be batchable and tfweb will optimistically queue up requests for batching while the tensorflow session is busy doing other stuff (like running the previous batch).

 If a method accepts batches we can also send multiple queries in the same request: